NickHeiner/caseflow-issue-search/README.md

 When making assessments about team velocity, these numbers should be taken with a grain of salt.
 They cannot tell the whole story without additional context.

+I know that many things about this code is sub-optimal, but this is a one-off script that will be run under very specific circumstances, so it's ok.

 # Usage

 ```